Installing Using the Pre-5.0 Interactive ISO

 The steps in this section describe installing the legacy Interactive ISO from bootable media.
 The section, Initialize the SSR describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.

 The Conductor installation must be completed before installing a router or routers using the OTP ISO.

 See Installing Using the One Touch Provisioning ISO for details to install complex router configurations after installing and configuring the Conductor.

-- Ensure that the platform you are installing on meets the 128T hardware requirements.
+- Ensure that the platform you are installing on meets the SSR hardware requirements.

 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.